- 1 Top 7 Best Electric Kettle Compared

 #3 AICOK Variable Temperature Electric Kettle – Best for TeaWHY WE LIKE IT: Like the HadinEEon, the AICOK Variable Temperature Electric Kettle comes with six preset temperature settings that are perfectly calibrated for tea and coffee.
 I liked this temperature control.
 Unlike the HadinEEon, which is glass, the AICOK’s stainless steel design makes it more durable and a better option for less careful tea drinkers.

 Like the HadinEEon, the AICOK comes equipped with six preset temperature settings perfectly calibrated for different types of teas and coffee.
 You can choose which temperature you want by using the “set” button that’s neatly laid out on the kettle’s handle to toggle through the different options.
 Although you can keep the water hot with the “keep warm” setting, the kettle will only stay on for two hours.
-Other options can go up to 12 hours.
+Other options can go up to 12 hours, but its 2 hours is still better than similar competitor models such as the Cuisinart CPK-17 that holds water at the set temperature for only 30 minutes.
 These kettles don’t make juices, however, so you may want to also read about the best blenders under $100.

 #4 Proctor Silex Electric Tea Kettle – Best for CollegeWHY WE LIKE IT: The Proctor Silex Electric Tea Kettle is the only plastic option on our list, and while that can be a con for some, others will find it a pro thanks to its enhanceddurability.
 This makes it a standout choice for college dorms, busy offices, or anywhere else it might get a lot of use.